Abdullah Al Noman

-Abdullah Al Noman is a Bangladeshi politician who is a vice-chairman of Bangladesh Nationalist Party.
-He is a 3-term Jatiya Sangsad member representing the Chittagong-9 constituency.
-He served as a minister of fisheries and food at the Second Khaleda Cabinet.
+Abdullah Al Noman (2 July 1942 – 25 February 2025) was a Bangladeshi politician who served as the Vice-Chairman of the Bangladesh Nationalist Party.
+He was a three-term Jatiya Sangsad member representing the Chittagong-9 constituency.
+He served as a minister of fisheries and food in the third Khaleda Cabinet.

 Career

-Noman was elected to Parliament from Kotwali, Chittagong-9 in 1991.
+Noman was elected to parliament from Kotwali, Chittagong-9 in 1991.

 On 19 August 1998, the Bureau of Anti-Corruption Commission sued Noman for failure to submit a wealth statement with Dhanmondi Police Station.
-The charge sheet was submitted on 30 May 2000.
+The charge-sheet was submitted on 30 May 2000.
 The case was taken over by the Anti-Corruption Commission which succeeded the Bureau of Anti-Corruption Commission in 2004.

-Noman was elected to Parliament from Chittagong-9 in 2001 as a candidate of Bangladesh Nationalist Party.
-He served as the Minister of fisheries and livestock in the Second Khaleda Zia Cabinet.
+Noman was elected to parliament from Chittagong-9 in 2001 as a candidate of Bangladesh Nationalist Party.
+He served as the minister of fisheries and livestock in the Third Khaleda Zia Cabinet.

-Noman contest the 9th General Election from Chittagong-9 in 2008 as a candidate of Bangladesh Nationalist Party.
+Noman contested the 9th general election from Chittagong-9 in 2008 as a candidate of Bangladesh Nationalist Party.
 He lost the election to Afsarul Amin.
-Noman had received 1,27,815 votes while Amin received 1,37,106 votes.
-Noman alleged that the election was rigged in favor of Awami League.
+Noman had received 1,27,815 votes against Amin's 1,37,106 votes.
+Noman alleged that the election was rigged in favour of Awami League.

-Charges from the 1998 Bureau of Anti-Corruption Commission case were framed against Noman with the Dhaka Divisional Special Judges’ Court on 2 February 2009.
+Charges from the 1998 Bureau of Anti-Corruption Commission case were framed against Noman with the Dhaka Divisional Special Judges' Court on 2 February 2009.
 Noman filed an application with the Bangladesh High Court against the framing of the charges which was rejected by the court on 24 January 2013.
 He filed a leave to appeal against the verdict of Bangladesh High Court which was rejected on 25 January 2016 on a technicality.